 The Museum of Genocide Victims is located in the former KGB headquarters.
 Spooky… The museum teaches visitors about the horrific abuses Lithuania suffered under the former Soviet Union.
 If you love history, particularly WWII and Cold War history, you’ll find this museum fascinating.
 The subject matter is quite heavy, though, and not for the faint of heart.
 You can find the Museum of Genocide Victims on Aukų g.
 2A, Vilnius 01400, Lithuania.

 Another awesome place for some Vilnius sightseeing is the Palace of the Grand Dukes of Lithuania.
 Even the name sounds fancy, huh?
 Now full disclosure time.
-I only saw the outside of this palace, but I hear the museum’s great and worth a visit inside!
+I only saw the outside of this palace, but, regardless of that, I still heard the museum’s great and worth a visit inside!
 I love castles (yeah, I still pretend I’m a Disney princess, what of it?), so I had a fun time taking a million photos.
 The Palace is located at Katedros a 4, Vilnius 01143, Lithuania.

 This part of Vilnius sightseeing makes me smile a lot.
 It’s a place for all book lovers to mark on their itineraries.
 As a literature lover, this little street holds a special place in my heart.
 All the plaques are dedicated to Lithuanian authors and poets, as well as artists who made an impact on Lithuanian literature.
 If you need new book recommendations, hey, this might not be a bad place to start your research!

 Still not convinced about sightseeing in Vilnius?
 How about these 20 pictures of Vilnius?